,

 Anders Søborg, Co-CEO, SANNOS

-What you’ll learn in this SANNOS X CoreStream GRC webinar
+What was covered in this SANNOS X CoreStream GRC webinar

-In this fire side chat, Anders Søborg SANNOS’ Co‑CEO Anders and CoreStream GRC Strategy Director Paul Cadwallader will explore what intelligence‑first GRC really looks like, versus generic AI bolt‑ons, and what this new integration means in practice.
-They’ll walk through high‑value use cases, demonstrate tangible outcomes, and answer your questions live.
+In this session, Anders Søborg SANNOS’ Co‑CEO Anders and CoreStream GRC Strategy Director Paul Cadwallader discussed what intelligence-first GRC really means in practice, and why it matters now.

 How the CoreStream GRC X SANNOS integration works